 - Average monthly expenses: €600 – €900

-- Income tax charged: Remote workers are permitted to work tax free.
+- Income tax charged: Remote workers are permitted to work tax-free.

-This visa requires a minimum bank balance of $2,000 and proof that the applicant can financially support themselves during their stay in Indonesia.
+The B211A Visa requires a minimum bank balance of $2,000 and proof that the applicant can financially support themselves during their stay in Indonesia.

+Bali is the country’s major digital nomad hub.
+Its low cost of living and warm climate throughout the year make it ideal for remote workers.
 Ubud and Canggu are two of the most famous places in Bali, and they are equipped with many coworking spaces and cafes that are perfect for working.
 Indonesia has strict visa policies, but many nomads use tourist visas for short stays.

 Bali’s unique combination of natural beauty, cultural richness, and modern amenities attracts a diverse and creative digital nomad community.
 The Indonesian government welcomes successful applicants with a clean criminal record if they comply with the minimum income threshold.